-The following table tracks the requests received during the budget deliberations alphabetical by Councilmember last name.
+The following table tracks the requests received during the budget deliberations by the date they were received followed by alphabetical by Councilmember last name .
 The pages that follow have the question listed as noted.
 You may also click on the number of the question to be taken directly to the question.